RIG-I: Type-1 interferon pathway

-In cancer cells

-Usually, RIG-I recognizes foreign RNA.
-However, it can sometimes recognize "self" RNAs.
-RIG-I has been shown to enable breast cancer cells (BrCa) to resist treatments and grow because of an IFN response to noncoding RNA.
-In contrast, RIG-I in other types of cancer, such as acute myeloid leukemia and hepatocellular carcinoma, can act as a tumor suppressor.
-If cancer causing viruses infect a cell, however, RIG-I can lead to cell death.
-Cell death can occur via apoptosis via the caspase-3 pathway, or through IFN-dependent T cells and natural killer cells.

-Identification and naming
+History

 In 2000, RIG-I was named by researchers from the Shanghai Institute of Hematology who identified novel genes that respond to all-trans retinoic acid (ATRA) in leukemia cells.
 RIG-I and the other genes were assigned the temporary name of RIG (retinoic acid–induced gene) in the format of RIG-A, RIG-B etc by the group, however they performed no additional characterization on RIG-I.